Kyle McCuen is an associate of The Stephens Group, LLC.

-Mr. Clark currently serves as a director of Bear State Financial, Firehost, Inc., Tierpoint, LLC and vXchnge Holdings, LLC.
+Mr. Clark currently serves as a director of Armor, Bear State Financial, Tierpoint, LLC and vXchnge Holdings, LLC.
 He attended the University of Arkansas, where he received a B.S.B.A in Financial Management/Investments.

 Kent Sorrells is a managing director of The Stephens Group, LLC.

-His strengths center on gaining a deep understanding of a management team’s strategy, thus combining his investment banking expertise with the resources of The Stephens Group to help partners drive growth, scale and profitability.
+His strengths center on gaining a deep understanding of a management team’s strategy, then using his extensive experience along with the resources of The Stephens Group to help partners drive growth, scale and profitability.

-Prior to joining The Stephens Group, he spent 14 years in the Corporate Finance department at Stephens Inc., where he served as managing director of the Power and Energy Solutions practice.
+Prior to joining The Stephens Group, he spent 14 years in the Corporate Finance department at Stephens Inc., where he ended his tenure as managing director of the Power and Energy Solutions practice.

 Mr. Sorrells attended Colorado University where he received a Bachelor of Science in Finance.

 Bob Schulte is the chief financial officer of The Stephens Group, LLC.

 Partners rely on his ability to devise practical solutions to complex tax and accounting issues, enabling them to accomplish their economic objectives with minimal tax implications.